nancywrites/Nancywrites/README.md

 ***

 I am passionate about storytelling and making written words easier to understand.
-I enjoy brainstorming, research, and problem-solving as much as I enjoy writing.
+I enjoy brainstorming, and research as much as I enjoy writing.
 I am currently changing my life through tech.

 I am an avid reader with a deep love for travel, kindness, yoga, meditation, skincare, and self-care.
 You would find me curled up on a sofa reading a romance, mystery, suspense, or detective thriller novel on a rainy day.
 I am trying to master chess - Finally found out how the knight piece moves.😄